Cocoa Prices Rally as the Pace of Ivory Coast Cocoa Exports Slows

-Cocoa prices are sharply higher today for a second session.
-The slower pace of cocoa exports from the Ivory Coast is a supportive factor for prices.
-Today's government data showed that Ivory Coast farmers shipped 1.74 MMT of cocoa to ports this marketing year from October 1 to July 20, up +6.1% from last year but down from the much larger +35% increase seen in December.
+Cocoa prices today are sharply higher, posting 1.5-week highs.
+Concerns that a slowdown in the pace of Ivory Coast cocoa exports will tighten global supplies are underpinning prices.
+Monday's government data showed that Ivory Coast farmers shipped 1.74 MMT of cocoa to ports this marketing year from October 1 to July 20, up +6.1% from last year but down from the much larger +35% increase seen in December.
+Today's rally in the British pound (^GBPUSD) to a 1.5-week high is limiting gains in London cocoa prices.
+The stronger pound undercuts cocoa that is priced in terms of sterling.

 An excessive short position by commodity funds may add fuel to a short-covering rally.
 Last Friday, ICE Futures Europe reported that funds boosted their net-short London cocoa positions by 1,010 to 6,361 short positions the week ended July 15, the most in more than two years.

 Cocoa prices sold off last week, with NY cocoa sinking to an 8-month nearest-futures low last Thursday and London cocoa slumping to a 17-month nearest-futures low.
-Weakness in global cocoa demand hammered prices.
-The European Cocoa Association reported Thursday that Q2 European cocoa grindings fell by -7.2% y/y to 331,762 MT, a bigger decline than expectations of -5% y/y.
+Weakness in global cocoa demand has hammered prices.
+The European Cocoa Association reported last Thursday that Q2 European cocoa grindings fell by -7.2% y/y to 331,762 MT, a bigger decline than expectations of -5% y/y.
 Also, the Cocoa Association of Asia reported that Q2 Asian cocoa grindings fell -16.3% y/y to 176,644 MT, the smallest amount for a Q2 in 8 years.
-However, North American Q2 cocoa grindings did not decline as much as those in Europe and Asia.
-North American Q2 cocoa grindings fell -2.8% y/y to 101,865 MT.
+North American Q2 cocoa grindings fell -2.8% y/y to 101,865 MT, which was a smaller decline than the declines seen in Asia and Europe.

-Demand concerns are weighing on cocoa prices after chocolate maker Barry Callebaut AG reduced its sales volume guidance earlier this month for a second time in three months, citing persistently high cocoa prices.
-The company projects a decline in full-year sales volume and said there was a -9.5% drop in its March-May sales volume, the largest quarterly drop in a decade.
+Chocolate demand concerns are weighing on cocoa prices after chocolate maker Lindt & Spruengli AG on Tuesday lowered its margin guidance for the year due to a larger-than-expected decline in first-half chocolate sales.
+Also, chocolate maker Barry Callebaut AG reduced its sales volume guidance earlier this month for a second time in three months, citing persistently high cocoa prices.
+The company projects a decline in full-year sales volume and reported a 9.5% drop in its March-May sales volume, the largest quarterly decline in a decade.

-In a bearish factor, ICE-monitored cocoa inventories held in US ports climbed to a 10-month high of 2,363,861 bags on June 18 and were modestly below that high at 2,346,466 bags as of last Thursday.
+In a bearish development, ICE-monitored cocoa inventories held in US ports reached a 10.5-month high of 2,368,141 bags on Tuesday.

 Higher cocoa production by Ghana is bearish for cocoa prices.
 On July 1, the Ghana Cocoa Board projected the 2025/26 Ghana cocoa crop would increase by +8.3% y/y to 650,000 from 600,000 MT in 2024/25.
 Ghana is the world's second-largest cocoa producer.